Together, the American Cancer Society and Genentech Drive Greater Health Equity and Improved Outcomes for People Facing Cancer

 Black couple standing under a tent at a Strides event

-The real success of this partnership lies in the ability of our two organizations to connect, collaborate and mobilize together at the community level.
+The key to our success lies in the ability of ACS and Genentech to connect and mobilize together at the community level.

-Cancer Screen Week 2023 aimed to authentically reach, educate, and motivate people to learn why cancer screening is important and how they can take action to get screened.
+Established in 2017, Cancer Screen Week focused on authentically reaching, educating, and motivating people to learn why cancer screening is important and how they can take action to get screened.

 Campaign Goals: